Umuzi-org/tech-department/content/projects/django-airbnb-clone/calandar-widget/_index.md

 title: CloudBnb - Calandar widget
 ---

 Add a calandar widget to the search result details page.
 This should show what dates the accomodation has been booked.
-This will help the user choose dates to book.
+This will help the user choose dates to book